QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   DoReportBufferStatus();
   m_rbsTimer.Cancel();

-The packet remains unchanged, if not for a new tag managed by ``LteRlcSduStatusTag``, which keeps track of the fragmentation status of the packet done by the RLC layer.
-Given that ``DoTransmitPdcpPdu()`` does not fragment the packet, the state is set to ``LteRlcSduStatusTag::FULL_SDU`` accordingly.
+The packet remains unchanged, if not for a new tag managed by ``NrRlcSduStatusTag``, which keeps track of the fragmentation status of the packet done by the RLC layer.
+Given that ``DoTransmitPdcpPdu()`` does not fragment the packet, the state is set to ``NrRlcSduStatusTag::FULL_SDU`` accordingly.

 The packet is then appended to a buffer called ``m_txBuffer``, which is a ``vector<TxPdu>``, where ``TxPdu`` is a structure containing (i) a pointer to the packet, and (ii) the time when the packet has been added to the buffer, as dictated by the ``Simulator::Now()`` call in ``m_txBuffer.emplace_back()`` instruction.

-At the end of the procedure, ``DoReportBufferStatus()`` is called to alert the queue size at the MAC layer, handled by ``LteMacSapProvider``.
+At the end of the procedure, ``DoReportBufferStatus()`` is called to alert the queue size at the MAC layer, handled by ``NrMacSapProvider``.
 The buffer report focuses on reporting the queue size and its HOL delay, together with the RNTI and LCID of reference, as it can be noticed by the following excerpt of the said method:

 .. sourcecode:: cpp